-Group: Article on Henry Ford’s views on Jews should go out
+Group defends article on Henry Ford’s anti-Semitic views

 - The doorbells have eyes: Privacy battle brews over home security cameras

+McGraw, a Dearborn resident and former Detroit Free Press reporter, praised the community and O’Reilly’s overall work as mayor.

+“I’m proud of Dearborn and had this just been published, it would have been a positive thing for the city,” he told The News.

-O’Reilly said in a statement he thought the publication “could become a distraction from our continuing messages of inclusion and respect.”
-The mayor added he didn’t fire McGraw, who wasn’t an employee of the city or the history museum.
+O’Reilly said in a statement that he thought the publication and dredging up “hateful messages” from a century ago “could become a distraction from our continuing messages of inclusion and respect.”
+The mayor added he didn’t fire McGraw, who wasn’t an employee of the city or the museum.

+“For years, Dearborn has supported and participated with interfaith organizations and in regional roundtables with diverse communities, and actively promotes initiatives dedicated to increasing unity and understanding,” O’Reilly’s said.

+Dearborn now has one of largest communities of Arabs outside of the Middle East.